 If coal tar helps your psoriasis then MG217 will probably help you out.
 This benefit may well come with significant side effects though.
 Especially if you are sensitive to ingredients in soaps and shampoos.

 User Review( votes)

 MG217 isn’t a shampoo with a large market outside the USA and has no brand to speak of in western Europe.
-The company provide a range of coal tar scalp psoriasis treatments, have built up quite the reputation with these treatments and I was eager to see if their dandruff shampoo lived up to the well marketed hype.
+The company provides a range of coal tar scalp psoriasis treatments, have built up quite the reputation with these treatments and I was eager to see if their dandruff shampoo lived up to the well-marketed hype.

 On opening the bottle the first thing you’ll notice is the smell.
 For those unacquainted with the smell of coal tar, imagine the smell of a newly laid tarmac road.
 Think of that sticky black smell that some love (and some loath).
 It smells like that.
 Worse!

 Unlike most coal tar shampoos, MG217 is a nicotine green!
 I’m not sure where the green came from and I’m not too sure it had the desired effect.
 The shampoo looks a bit like ectoplasm as a result.

 That said, the wash wasn’t bad and my hair felt surprisingly decent after washing.
 Coal tar shampoos tend to dry the hair whereas MG217 didn’t do that at all.